WinVector/sigr/extras/BiasEsts.md

 # http://www.win-vector.com/blog/2014/07/frequenstist-inference-only-seems-easy/
 # https://mathoverflow.net/questions/177574/existence-of-solutions-of-a-polynomial-system
 # think this is under-determined, so could ask for symmetry or all coefs near 1.
+# also a lot like a Chebyshev polynomial.
 solve_for_scaling_table <- function(n, sd_fun = naive_sd_fun) {
   if(n<2) {
     return(rep(1, n+1))